RakhithJK/dotnet-vscode-csharp-wiki/Remote-Debugging-On-Linux-Arm.md

-The extension supports remote debugging netcoreapp 2.1 on `linux-arm`.
-Debugging does not support netcoreapp 2.0.
+The extension supports remote debugging netcoreapp 2.1 or newer on `linux-arm`.
+Debugging does **not** support netcoreapp 2.0.
 The extension has been tested against **`Raspbian 8 and 9`**.
 Please let us know if you run into issues with other distributions.

 If you run into any problems, please file an [issue](https://github.com/omnisharp/omnisharp-vscode) and note in the text that this is related to `linux-arm`.